ThePianoDentist/dotaHighlightHelper/README.md

 Input is one of

-a) csv results file of https://www.datdota.com/frames query \n
+a) csv results file of https://www.datdota.com/frames query <br>

-b) json results file of https://www.opendota.com/explorer query \n
+b) json results file of https://www.opendota.com/explorer query <br>

 *Functionality 1)*